Mykhailo Kotsiubynsky: Personal life and family

-Serving as an ordinary clerk in the statistical department of the Chernihiv administration, Kotsiubynsky always went to work with a flower in a boutonniere.
+Serving as an ordinary clerk in the statistical department of the Chernigov administration, Kotsiubynsky always went to work with a flower in a boutonniere.

 In January 1896, Kotsiubynsky married Vira Ustymivna Kotsiubynska (nicknamed "Deisha"; 1863–1921).

 One of his sons, Yuriy Mykhailovych Kotsiubynsky (1896–1937), was the Bolshevik and the Red Army commander during the 1917–1921 Civil War.
 Later, he held several high positions within the Communist Party of Ukraine, but in 1935, he was expelled from the party.
 In October 1936, he was accused of having counter-revolutionary contacts and together with other Bolsheviks have organized a Ukrainian Trotskyist Centre.
 The year after, he was sentenced to death and executed.
 He was rehabilitated in 1955.
 Yuri had a son Oleh.
 His daughter, Oksana Kotsyubynska, was married to Vitaliy Primakov.
 The fate of his other children, Roman and Iryna, is not known.
 His niece, Mykhailyna Khomivna Kotsiubynska (1931–2011), was a Ukrainian philologist and literary specialist.
 She was an honorary doctor of the Kyiv Mohyla Academy.